harriebird/clonezilla-web/src/en/index.md

 layout: home

 hero:
-  name: 'Clonezilla'
+  name: "Clonezilla"
-  text: 'The Free and Open Source Software for Disk Imaging and Cloning.'
+  text: "The Free and Open Source Software for Disk Imaging and Cloning."
-  tagline: 'Clonezilla is a partition and disk imaging/cloning program similar to True Image® or Norton Ghost®.
-It helps you to do system deployment, bare metal backup and recovery.'
+  tagline: "Clonezilla is a partition and disk imaging/cloning program similar to True Image® or Norton Ghost®.
+It helps you to do system deployment, bare metal backup and recovery."
   actions:
     - theme: brand
       text: Use Clonezilla
       link: /download.md
     - theme: alt
       text: Read the Docs
-      link: /docs
+      link: /docs/index.md
   image:
     src: /images/clonezilla-logo.webp
     alt: Clonezilla logo